 Online encyclopaedias are great for short, concise and correct information.
 Search by the key words black death or plague.
-Don't forget the ready made citations and read aloud facility.
+Don't forget these encyclopaedias have ready made citations and read aloud facility.

 Primary source materials are first-hand accounts typically produced at the time of the event.
 Examples might include artwork, plays, poems, songs, letters, journals and writings from that time period.

 The past, present and future of the Bubonic Plague

 The Black Death